MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs.md

 After the role is added, the next step is to run the [Install-HgsServer](https://technet.microsoft.com/library/mt652169.aspx) cmdlet to install the HGS.
 HGS is a critical component in a guarded fabric and is responsible for attesting to a Hyper-V host's health as well as releasing keys needed to work with shielded VMs.
 The HGS forest is sensitive because its administrators have access to the keys that control shielded VMs.

 When you install HGS, it creates its own forest by default.
 Another option is to add HGS to an existing bastion forest.
-The next sections cover these two options.

 #### Choose whether to install HGS in its own new forest or in an existing bastion forest